We are specialists when it comes to biomass energy and we can offer you the very best services at reasonable prices.

 Vast sources of waste products that would have otherwise gone into a landfill can be used to generate power instead.

 Sources can be found in places as diverse as the wood off-cuts and chippings (https://www.biomass-energy.org.uk/pellets/wood/falkirk/) from lumber yards or twigs and leaves from the forests themselves.

-A farm can be a huge provider, with biomass sources such as grass trimmings, old crops and even dead animals and animal manure all being able to be used in the bio mass process.
+A farm can be a huge provider, with biomass sources such as grass trimmings, old crops and even dead animals and animal manure all being able to be used in the biomass process.

 Coal, natural oil and gas have always been in abundant supply, but experts are in agreement that these resources have started to dwindle dramatically and will be gone forever in a short period of time.

-If you have any questions about biomass energy in Falkirk FK2 8 or biomass sources, power plants or other types of renewable-energy, just simply fill in the form online.
+If you have any questions about biomass energy in Falkirk FK2 8 or biomass sources, power plants or other types of renewable energy, just simply fill in the form online.

 Enquire today, and one of our highly trained colleagues will reply as soon as possible to help you.